2020 Tanzanian general election

-General elections were held in Tanzania on 28 October 2020 to elect the President and National Assembly.
+General elections were held in Tanzania on 28 October 2020 to elect the President and members of National Assembly.
 The presidential election was won by incumbent John Magufuli of the Chama Cha Mapinduzi party.
+Magufuli died the following year.

 Background

 In April 2019, Livingstone Lusinde, an MP for the ruling Chama Cha Mapinduzi party, suggested that holding a presidential election in 2020 was not a good idea due to the cost, and that the money should be used for development projects.
 The proposal was likely made in order to keep President John Magufuli in office till 2025, with Lusinde saying "no one can defeat president Magufuli" anyway.

 Opposition parties Chadema, Alliance for Change and Transparency, and NCCR-Mageuzi announced they had started negotiations to form an alliance ahead of the election.

 The election commission announced that the campaign would run from 26 August to 27 October 2020.

 Electoral system

-The president is elected by plurality voting; the candidate who receives the most votes is elected.
-Article 39(1) of the 1977 Constitution requires candidates to be Tanzanian citizens by birth, at least 40 years old, be nominated by a political party of which they are a member, be qualified to be an MP or a member of the Zanzibar House of Representatives, and not have any convictions related to tax evasion.
+The president is elected in a single round by first-past-the-post voting for a five-year term.
+Article 39(1) of the 1977 Constitution requires candidates to be Tanzanian citizens by birth, at least 40 years old, be nominated by a political party of which they are a member, be qualified to be an MP or a member of the Zanzibar House of Representatives and not have any convictions related to tax evasion.